 Landscapers create and maintain exterior environments for everything from homes and businesses to parks and government buildings.
-Using knowledge of horticulture, math, science and landscaping, landscapers make exteriors more attractive and inviting.
+Using their knowledge of horticulture, math, science and landscaping, landscapers make exteriors more attractive and inviting.

 Step 1: Earn a Degree or Certificate

 Many public colleges offer degree and certificate programs in landscape technology, also known as ornamental horticulture.
 Most of the college programs run two years, and graduates earn an associate's degree.
-In addition to learning the science and mathematics of landscaping, students learn how to design landscape plans, maintain landscapes and select plants.
+In addition to learning the science and mathematics of landscaping, students are taught how to design landscape plans, maintain landscapes and select plants.
 Typical coursework includes horticulture, landscape design, chemistry and business.

 Step 2: Explore Career Options